A pediatric cardiologist describes myocarditis and explains why teens still need to be vaccinated with the Covid-19 vaccine. | ExBulletin

 A pediatric cardiologist describes myocarditis and explains why teens still need to be vaccinated with the Covid-19 vaccine.

+News about the potential link between the Covid-19 vaccine and heart disease in adolescents may be of great fear to some parents.

 But pediatric cardiologists are sending a message to these parents.
-Covid-19 should be afraid of much more than vaccines.
+Covid-19 needs to scare you much more than a vaccine.

 And these doctors should know.
 They are treating young patients with this heart disease after vaccination (called myocarditis, or inflammation of the myocardium), as well as young patients infected with Covid-19.